Kaduna: Troops kill over 50 bandits – The Sun Nigeria

 “A second helicopter gunship joined the operations, and many more fleeing bandits were neutralized by precise strikes.
 Assessment revealed that more than 50 bandits were neutralized during the joint operation.

 “Governor Nasir El-Rufai expressed his satisfaction at the operational feedback, and congratulated the ground troops and gunship crews on the rout.
-He urged them to sustain the momentum and bring even more bandits to their bitter end”.
-The statement read.
+He urged them to sustain the momentum and bring even more bandits to their bitter end.”

 Leave a Reply